divvun/giellalt-svn2git/doc/GutUsageExamples.md

 Step seven is just to ensure everything is updated locally before the last step.
 The eigth and final step makes all changes available to others.

+It makes sense to run the stuff through `-r ^lang-zxx` first for testing.

 **NB!** Please note that the repos need to be clean when running this command.
 Unclean/dirty repos will not be processed.
 Dirty repos are repos with untracked files, uncommitted changes etc.

 **NB2!** If you need to start over, run the above command with the `--abort` option, like this: